mkgeiger/secure-keyless-system/README.md

 ### Keyless Server

-* configure the same static IP address which has been configured in the `Keyless Client` as servername
+* configure the same static IP address which has been configured in the `keyless client` as servername
 * install Python 3.7.x or newer
 * install the OpenSSL wrapper "pyOpenSSL" 24.x.x or newer
 * the monotonic counter class is located in file [monotoniccounter.py](/KeylessServer/monotoniccounter.py).
-It will store the monotonic counter value in file [counter.txt](/KeylessServer/counter.txt).
+It will store and update the monotonic counter value in file [counter.txt](/KeylessServer/counter.txt).
 * the main functionality is located in file [KeylessServer.py](/KeylessServer/KeylessServer.py).